OlssonDev/Countries/README.md

 ## Blueprint API

-- **Fetch All Countries** — async node returning the country array if successful.
+- **Fetch All Countries**: async node returning the country array if successful.
-- **Open Country In Google Maps / OpenStreetMaps / Maps** — launch the country's map URL.
+- **Open Country In Google Maps / OpenStreetMaps / Maps**: launch the country's map URL.
-- **Open Flag / Coat Of Arms In Browser** — launch the country's image URL.
+- **Open Flag / Coat Of Arms In Browser**: launch the country's image URL.

 ## Notes

-Country data is sourced from the REST Countries API.
+Country data is from the REST Countries API.
 Attribution and licensing for that data and for downloaded flag/coat-of-arms images follow the API's terms.